Overall Responsibilities

 - A balanced view of therapeutic options

-- Use of generic names will contribute to this impartiality and is preferred.
-If the presentation requires trade names, where available trade names from several companies should be used.
+- Use of generic names for therapeutics will contribute to this impartiality and is preferred.

 - Disclosure of relevant conflicts of interests (COI) to ATS and learners